 The Houston Astros’ deadline deal for Seattle Mariners ace Randy Johnson stunned baseball in 1998.
-Johnson’s 12-strikeout debut on August 2, two days after the trade, gave the Astros an immediate return on their investment, but they also needed Carl Everett’s and Ricky Gutierrez’s eighth-inning clutch hits to secure a 6-2 win in Pittsburgh.
+Johnson’s 12-strikeout debut on August 2, two days after the trade, gave the Astros an immediate return on their investment, but they also needed Carl Everett’s and Ricky Gutierrez’s eighth-inning clutch hits to secure a 6-2 win over the Pittsburgh Pirates.

 As the 1998 trading deadline approached, the market offered no bigger upgrade than The Big Unit.
 An imposing presence on the mound and within the sport, the 6-foot-10 left-hander won the American League Cy Young Award in 1995 and finished no worse than third in the voting four times in five seasons.
 His powerful side-slung pitches generated more than 12 strikeouts per game between 1995 and 1997.

 Johnson’s contract with Seattle ran through 1998; the Mariners announced before the season that they were not offering an extension.1 With Seattle out of contention before Memorial Day, trade rumors linked the 34-year-old Johnson to several pennant hopefuls, most prominently the Los Angeles Dodgers2 and New York Yankees.3 But a surprise bidder, never mentioned through months of speculation, ultimately landed him.
 Astros general manager Gerry Hunsicker, his team leading the Cubs by 3½ games in the National League Central Division, reached an agreement with Seattle’s Woody Woodward 10 minutes before the expiration of the July 31 deadline.4 A prospect-heavy package of Carlos Guillen, Freddy Garcia, and John Halama went to Seattle; in return, the Astros had the biggest-name trade acquisition in franchise history.5